 Clemson and South Carolina (2004)

-Lou Holtz – South Carolina’s coach at the time – did the best he could to keep this brawl from happening, but there just was too much boiling over from a rivalry like this that has been going on for as long as it has.
+Lou Holtz – South Carolina’s coach at the time – did the best he could to keep this brawl from happening.
+There was just too much boiling over from one of the sport’s biggest rivalries.

-The incident happened with less than six minutes to go in the game, and has often been referred to as one of the worst moments in the rivalry’s history.
+The incident happened with less than six minutes to go in the game.
+It has often been referred to as one of the worst moments in the rivalry’s history.

-In fact, each of the schools reacted to the incident as such – with both administrations swiping away postseason berths, while also each suspending six players apiece.
+In fact, each of the schools reacted to the incident as such.
+Both administrations removed postseason berths, while also suspending six players apiece.

 Florida International and Miami (2006)

-This was arguably one of the worst brawls in college football history – featuring kicks to the head with cleats and players using helmets as a weapon.
+This was arguably one of the worst brawls in college football history.
+There were kicks to the head with cleats and players using helmets as weapons.
 Certainly, a number of charges and suspensions were added after the dust settled – 31 to be exact.

 FIU also dismissed a few players from the team entirely.

-The video shows just how bad it was – and quite honestly, this was the most fight each of these teams showed that during particular season.
+The video shows just how bad it was.
+Quite honestly, this was the most fight each of these teams showed during that particular season.
 It’s just a shame that it had to be in this negative of a manner.